 Gallbladder hydrops refers to marked dilatation of the gallbladder due to chronic obstruction of the cystic duct results in accumulation of the sterile non-pigmented mucin.

 Abdominal pain with palpable gallbladder without any signs of infection.
 In an asymptomatic patient...

-Gallbladder perforations are a relatively rare complication that can occur in some situations but occurs most frequent as a result of acute cholecystitis.
+Gallbladder perforations are a relatively rare complication that can occur in some situations but occurs most frequently as a result of acute cholecystitis.
 It can carry a relatively high mortality rate.
-It can also occur during laparoscopic cholecystectomies with the incidence of gallbladder perf...
+It can also occur during laparoscopic cholecystectomies with the incidence of gallbladder pe...